BirdVox/birdvoxclassify/README.md

 [![Build Status](https://travis-ci.org/BirdVox/birdvoxclassify.svg?branch=master)](https://travis-ci.org/BirdVox/birdvoxclassify)
 [![Documentation Status](https://readthedocs.org/projects/birdvoxclassify/badge/?version=latest)](http://birdvoxclassify.readthedocs.io/en/latest/?badge=latest)

-BirdVoxClassify is a pre-trained deep learning system for classifying bird flight calls in short audio recordings.
+BirdVoxClassify is a pre-trained deep learning system for classifying bird species from flight calls in short audio recordings.
 It relies on per-channel energy normalization (PCEN) for improved robustness to background noise.
 It is made available both as a Python library and as a command-line tool for Windows, OS X, and Linux.